Email FacebookTwitterMenu burgerClose thin

 Make a Charitable Contribution

-For tax year 2023, the IRS allowed taxpayers to make charitable contributions to reduce their tax bills.
+For tax years 2025 and 2024, the IRS allowed taxpayers to make charitable contributions to reduce their tax bills.
 Donating assets or cash to a qualified nonprofit organization allows you to lower your taxable income amount.
 This requires you to itemize your tax deductions, though.

 Harvest Investment Losses